mdavids/rfc/content/draft-davids-forsalereg-07.md

 ## RRset Limitations {#rrsetlimits}

-This specification does not define any restrictions on the number of TXT records in the RRset, but limiting it to one per unique tag-value pair is **RECOMMENDED**. <!-- TODO re-think -->
+This specification does not define restrictions on the number of TXT records in the RRset, but limiting it to one per content tag is **RECOMMENDED**.

 The RDATA [@RFC9499] of each TXT record **MUST** consist of a single character-string [@!RFC1035].